Grace Warrack: Biography

 Warrack worked with the stained glass artist Douglas Strachan to design the windows at the High Kirk of the Free Church of Scotland, now the New College Library, University of Edinburgh.
-Warrack had been impressed by Strachan's work in Aberdeen and so commissioned work for him in Edinburgh.
+She had been impressed by Strachan's work in Aberdeen and so commissioned work for him in Edinburgh.
 Her intention was to provide a series of windows in memory of her family, missionary leaders and heroes, and her literary idols.
 The project took Strachan 20 years to complete, with Warrack spending months considering the design of each window.

 Memorial

 Warrack died on 3 January 1932.
 Her sister, Frances Warrack, organised a memorial window in Martyrs’ Kirk, St. Andrews, now the Richardson Research Library, University of St. Andrews.
 Designed and created by Herbert Hendrie, the window depicts a large angel blessing two smaller angels, bearing the text "Bless the Lord ye his angels".